 Vet Med Applications, Advanced Grade: 11-12Fee:$25 *Note: Fee is subject to change, contact your teacher directly for specific fee & details*Student enrolled in this course will attain and develop the knowledge and technical skills related to animal systems and the workplace, career opportunities, entry requirements and industry expectations.
 Topics covered in this course include but are not limited to veterinary practices as they relate to both large and small animal species.
 Students will be exposed to small animals and be in direct proximity of avian, fish, amphibians, dogs, cats & rabbits.
 They will also have the opportunity to work with large animals such as cattle, sheep, horses, goats an pigs.

-Help, I'm not sure what that means?
+Help, I'm not sure what that term means?
 List of common terms in CTE.

 CTE.
 Career & Technical Education, more information from TEA about CTE.